siqueiragn/siqueiragn/README.md

-Hello, i'm Gabriel Siqueira, a software engineer who works with database and systems management.
+Hello, i'm Gabriel Siqueira, a software engineer who works with databases and systems management.